Leif-W/Caspian/README.md

 At the time of writing, only npm v6, and yarn v1 install all dependencies without warnings or errors.
 However, pnpm has a warning, but otherwise is simpler, faster and uses less disk space.
 So let's try pnpm.

+### Next.js Telemetry Opt-Out and Informed Consent

+After installation, before running `pnpm build`, `pnpm dev`, or `pnpm start`, you should be informed that Next.js will collect lots of allegedly anonymous telemetry data.
+Next.js only informs you after the fact that you were opted in by default.
+In other words, without informed consent.
+This is my effort to inform you.
+If you do not consent, run `pnpx next telemetry disable`.
+You may also opt-out by setting the environment variable `NEXT_TELEMETRY_DISABLED=1`.
+We can not do either of these things for you, as they can only be done on your end.
+However, the environment variable will be in the `.env.local.example` file, which you can initially copy to your `.env.local` file.

 # Contributing

 ## Git